paulosuzart/paulosuzart.github.io/_posts/2025-01-05-trying-zig-http-client-and-json-parser.md

     defer groupBy.deinit();

     const repo_slice: []Repo = repos[0..];
     const groupped = try groupBy.group(&repo_slice);
 ```

+Our friend `defer groupBy.deinit();` is present to freeup the memory used by the group by.
+It won't clean up the underlying repositories, only the pointers to those repositories.

 For exploration purposes, `GroupBy` takes a `keyFn: fn (*T) []const u8`.
 This is a function that will get each element of the iteration and then return the `[]u8` key for our HashMap.